go9maboy/GovHack/README.md

 This can be very daunting task for those who are not feeling 100% mentally.

 In constrast, the Cuddle first estimates 5 most commonly occuring mental diseases based on user's age, gender, and ethnicity.
-It displays and explain these potential mental diseases to the user to increase their awareness and reduce their shamefulness.
+It displays and explains these potential mental diseases to the users for increasing their awareness and reducing their shamefulness.
 Based on the estimate, it recommands a simple customized survey to diagonos the disease better.
 Then, it finally provides the right support service for the patient quickly.